GoogleCloudPlatform/marketplace-k8s-app-tools/docs/managed-updates.md

 ```

 This should print out the URL of the published metadata file.
 Its location
-can be determined deterministically from the GCS repo and the version.
+is deterministically derived from the GCS repo and the version.
 You can now install the application at this version:

 ```shell